 “A cortado is an espresso topped up with a little bit of hot, steamed milk.”

 Well that’s not very helpful, is it?
 I mean, a piccolo latte would fit that description too.
 But that’s just it – there really isn’t a clear cut answer.
-In Australia and New Zealand, a piccolo would basically be the same thing as a cortado.
+In Australia and New Zealand, a piccolo would sometimes be the same thing as a cortado, save for a different vessel, maybe.

 Cortado is the Spanish word for “cut”.
 As in, the milk cutting through the bold, intense espresso flavours.
 It’s said to have been invented in Spain (this is debated).